Call now in confidence immediate help & advice 24/7

 Your hormones help to regulate your moods.
 Where mental health is affected by your hormones, turning to alcohol, or another substance often occurs.

 Also, it’s useful for professionals who will then give you a little more input and address the needs of the mental health problem as well as the addiction.
-It’s important both are treated, as this allows for better chances of recovery.
+It’s important both are treated, as this allows for better chances of rehab recovery.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.